As a short-term rental host, the importance of regular property maintenance can’t be overlooked.

 Once you’ve put everything in the right place, snap a photo, print it out, and hang it in your supply closet (where your cleaning crew will see it but your guests won’t).
 That way, the cleaners can quickly see what the property should look like when they’re done.

 If you do this, I recommend you also send an email to your cleaning crew, gently letting them know that you’d like the property to look as close to those photos as possible.
+Or, better yet, hire a co-host who will put everything back in the right place between guests.

 2. Assess Wear and Tear